Tie in a fun and memorable bear theme when introducing your students to the classroom rules, creating a class book, and practicing math skills.

 - What is the name of your bear?

 - When did you get your bear?

 Have students share their teddy bear information with the class.

 - Students will create a page for the class Name Book.

 - Was there enough time for students to complete the assignment?

 - Observe students' ability to follow directions.

-- Did student complete the activity?
+- Did students complete the activity?

-- How well does the student cut?
+- How well do students cut?